 - We need to encourage the market to TRY (e.g. test ride) the motorcycle.
 We need to communicate where, how and why they will love the experience.

-- We then need to given incentives to PURCHASE the motorcycle.
+- We then need to be given incentives to PURCHASE the motorcycle.
 We also need to remind them they have made an excellent decision and to enhance LOYALTY.
 Ideally, this loyalty will be expressed through REPEAT PURCHASE and RECOMMENDATION.

 Each of these communications objectives needs to be expressed in SMART terms.